kleintrevor/100Hours-Project/README.md

 - sort output by department for display on grid
 - set up database schema for each department
 - polish DOM
+- role authentication based on department of user